 If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was.
 It’s free, after all.

-But, what if you knew there was hundreds, maybe thousands, of dollars in free money at your fingertips.
+But, what if you knew there were hundreds, maybe thousands, of dollars in free money at your fingertips.
 You wouldn’t pass it up, would you?
-There’s a good chance you are.
+Unfortunately, you might be doing just that.

-Many Americans are leaving cash and cash equivalents on the table because they’re not taking advantage of opportunities to claim what could be theirs for the taking.
-Here are nine ways you might be missing out on free money.
+Many Americans are leaving cash and cash equivalents on the table, because they’re not taking advantage of all the available opportunities.
+Here are nine ways to find free money and avoid missing out on what should be yours.

 1. You’re Not Applying for College Scholarships